dk107dk/cdocs/README.md

  hashmark = *
 ```

-The same endpoint using all of multiple docs directory trees configured in context.ini might look like:
+The same endpoint using all of a set of docs directory trees configured in config.ini might look like:
 ```
 app = Flask(__name__)
 api = Api(app)